Kinovea/kinovea-docs/source/measurement/kinematics.rst

 Carefully filtering the coordinates remove a lot of this noise and provide more accurate measurements.

 Data shown in the kinematics diagrams is computed using filtered coordinates.
-This filtering can be disabled under Preferences > Drawings > General > Enable coordinates filtering.
+This filtering can be disabled under :menuselection:`Preferences --> Drawings --> General --> Enable coordinates filtering`.

 Filtering mechanism
 *******************